-In our opinion, because of the effect of the material weakness described above on the achievement of the objectives of the control criteria, the Company has not maintained effective internal control over financial reporting as of March 31, 2007, based on criteria established in Internal Control--Integrated Framework issued by COSO.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2008, based on criteria established in Internal Control--Integrated Framework issued by COSO.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statement of financial condition of the Company as of March 31, 2007 and 2006, including the portfolio of investments as of March 31, 2007, and the related consolidated statements of operations, changes in net assets, cash flows, and the selected per share data and ratios for each of the three years in the period ended March 31, 2007.
-The material weakness identified above was considered in determining the nature, timing, and extent of audit tests applied in our audit of the 2007 financial statements, and this report does not affect our report dated, January 9, 2008, which expressed an unqualified opinion on those financial statements and the selected per share data and ratios.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated statement of financial condition of the Company as of March 31, 2008 and 2007, including the portfolio of investments as of March 31, 2008, and the related consolidated statements of operations, changes in net assets, cash flows, and the selected per share data and ratios for each of the three years in the period ended March 31, 2008, and our report dated May 23, 2008 expressed an unqualified opinion.

+/s/Grant Thornton LLP

-/s/ GRANT THORNTON LLP Dallas, Texas January 9, 2008 Board of Directors and Shareholders Capital Southwest Corporation
+Dallas, Texas May 23, 2008

+Board of Directors and Shareholders Capital Southwest Corporation

-We have audited the accompanying consolidated statements of financial condition of Capital Southwest Corporation (a Texas Corporation) and subsidiaries (the "Company") as of March 31, 2007 and 2006, including the portfolio of investments as of March 31, 2007, and the related consolidated statements of operations, changes in net assets, cash flows, and the selected per share data and ratios for each of the three years in the period ended March 31, 2007.
+We have audited the accompanying consolidated statements of financial condition of Capital Southwest Corporation (a Texas Corporation) and subsidiaries (the "Company") as of March 31, 2008 and 2007, including the portfolio of investments as of March 31, 2008, and the related consolidated statements of operations, changes in net assets, cash flows for each of the three years in the period ended March 31, 2008, and the selected per share data and ratios for each of the four years in the period ended March 31, 2008.
 These financial statements and per share data and ratios are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and per share data and ratios based on our audits.
 The selected per share data and ratios for the year ended March 31, 2004, were audited by another independent registered public accounting firm whose report dated May 12, 2004, except for Note 2, which is as of January 9, 2008 expressed an unqualified opinion.
-The selected per share data and ratios for the year ended March 31, 2003, were audited by another independent registered public accounting firm whose report dated April 25, 2003, except for Note 2, which is as of January 9, 2008 expressed an unqualified opinion.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and selected per share data and ratios are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-Our procedures included verification by examination of securities held by the custodian as of March 31, 2007 and 2006, and confirmation of securities not held by the custodian by correspondence with others.
+Our procedures included verification by examination of securities held by the custodian as of March 31, 2008 and 2007, and confirmation of securities not held by the custodian.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements and the selected per share data and ratios referred to above present fairly, in all material respects, the consolidated financial position of Capital Southwest Corporation and subsidiaries as of March 31, 2007 and 2006, and the consolidated results of operations, changes in net assets, cash flows, and the selected per share data and ratios for each of the three years in the period ended March 31, 2007, in conformity with accounting principles generally accepted in the United States of America
+In our opinion, the consolidated financial statements and the selected per share data and ratios referred to above present fairly, in all material respects, the consolidated financial position of Capital Southwest Corporation and subsidiaries as of March 31, 2008 and 2007, and the consolidated results of its operations, changes in its net assets, its cash flows for each of the three years in the period ended March 31, 2008, and the selected per share data and ratios for each of the four years in the period ended March 31, 2008, in conformity with accounting principles generally accepted in the United States of America.